Processing times

 Where does the visa processing data in this guide come from?

-The visa processing data in this guide comes from an official Freedom of Information request to the Department of Home Affairs covering approximately 4.5 million decisions, supplemented by the Department's published Student & Temporary Graduate Program Report.
+The visa processing data in this guide comes from an official Freedom of Information request to the Department of Home Affairs covering about 4.5 million decisions, supplemented by the Department's published Student & Temporary Graduate Program Report.

 The quarterly student visa processing times are drawn from the Department's publicly released Student & Temporary Graduate Program Report (June 2025).